ainaherimam/mcts-fanorona/README.md

 ## 🎯 Project
 - Implement a simple interface for
 - Implement the **Monte Carlo Tree Search (MCTS)** algorithm to play Fanorona.
-- Develop an AI capable of making intelligent, adaptive decisions.
+- Develop an algorithm capable of making intelligent, adaptive decisions.

 ---

 ## 🚀 Features
 - **Fanorona Game Logic**: The game board is represented programmatically, supporting all valid moves and captures.
 - **MCTS Algorithm**: To calculate optimal moves.

-- **Interactive Gameplay**: Play against the AI (simulate AI vs. AI matches)
+- **Interactive Gameplay**: Play against the AI

 ---